Vankleek Hill

 Vankleek Hill (locally abbreviated as VKH) is a rural village in Champlain Township, part of the United Counties of Prescott and Russell in Eastern Ontario.
 It has a population of 1,781 (2021).
-It is situated approximately 100 km East of Ottawa, 100 km West of Montreal, and 75 km North of Cornwall, Ontario.
+It is situated approximately 100 km east of Ottawa, 100 km west of Montreal, and 75 km north of Cornwall, Ontario.

 The town was named after Simeon Van Kleeck, a United Empire Loyalist who settled there near the end of the 18th century.
 The agricultural-based settlement became a thriving community in the 1890s, and has retained many Victorian-era buildings with their associated architectural features.
 As such, it has been referred to as the gingerbread capital of Ontario.

-The village has one set of traffic lights, a fire station, parks, a public community center with ice sheet and arena, and a fairground.

-Vankleek Hill is accessible only by road, and is not served by any public or private scheduled transportation services.
-There is no intra- or inter-city transportation except by personal vehicle.

 History

 Simeon Van Kleeck and his wife Cecilia Jaycox arrived in Nova Scotia from the former British Province of New York in 1783.
 Simeon, of Dutch descent, was a demobilized officer who had supported the British Crown during the American Revolution.
 His wife Cecilia had witnessed her brother's capture and execution for his British allegiance.

 As a United Empire Loyalist, Simeon was to receive land in payment for his services, and he applied for his grant several times.
 The legend is that while he waited for a decision, he sighted high ground on a plane of flat land, south of the Ottawa River.
 Simeon and his son Simeon Jr. settled c.
 1797 on Concession IV, Lots 7, 8, and 9, Hawkesbury Township.
 Today this is the location of Vankleek Hill.

 Vankleek Hill's prosperity began with the Van Kleeck's family inn that served travellers going to and from the Ottawa River port of L'Orignal to southern ports on the St. Lawrence River.
-Soon, tradesmen and merchants were established at the four corners where today Highway 34 (Ontario) intersects with Main Street (County Road 10).
+Soon, tradesmen and merchants were established at the four corners where today Highway 34 intersects with Main Street (County Road 10).

-Since 1998, Vankleek Hill has been one of four municipalities that make up the Township of Champlain that includes L'Orignal, and the townships of Longueuil and West Hawkesbury.
+In 1897, Vankleek Hill was incorporated as a town, with Colonel John Shields as first mayor.

+On January 1, 1998, the Town of Vankleek Hill, together with the Village of L'Orignal and the Townships of Hawkesbury West and Longueuil, was amalgamated into the new Township of Champlain.
 These four communities were historically linked through family and social ties, farming and commerce; and today with a common municipal government.